tshepang/blog/content/misc/blogging with Pelican.rst

 -  The `settings.py`_ file contains Pelican configuration.
    It should be somewhat mostly self-explanatory, but for those things that aren't so obvious, do consult the documentation.

+-  README.rst_ has some basic instructions, as well as repository license.

 Now as for the post itself, you need metadata to go with it.
 This is stuff like title, date, and tags.